By Ms. Anjali Aggarwal

 - NCERT to be given the job to design and develop the National Curricular and Pedagogical Framework for Early Childhood Care and Education (NCPFECCE).

 - The reform of the curricular structure requires a substantial infrastructural boost on the part of the government to fully equip schools logistically for fruitful implementation of the reform.
 Investment in the Education Sector is hence needed to be increased from the present level of 4.5% of our GDP.

 Summing it up, I would say that NEP-2020 surely has some positives, and shows great promise.
-It aims to facilitate an inclusive, participatory and holistic approach which is certainly child friendly.
+It aims to facilitate an inclusive, participatory and holistic approach that is certainly child-friendly.
 Education of course is a state subject, and we have to wait and see the new NEP’s implementation in different states.
 And it is only after its execution that we can judge its real effectiveness.